Philip’s career combines leadership positions in the academy, media and business.

-The authors modestly describe the book as a work of journalism.
-What a wonderful world it would be if all journalism reached these heights.
+“The authors modestly describe the book as a work of journalism.
+What a wonderful world it would be if all journalism reached these heights.”

-Judging the World has been cited in numerous refereed journals, was extensively reviewed in newspapers and magazines in several countries and gained considerable media attention, attracting astounding coverage in Ireland where it proved controversial.
+Judging the World has been cited in numerous refereed journals, was extensively reviewed in newspapers and magazines in several countries and gained considerable media attention, attracting major coverage in Ireland, where it proved controversial.
 The book also achieved the rare distinction of being referred to in a joint dissenting opinion of Judges Bedjaoui, Ranjeva and Koroma of the International Court of Justice in the Maritime Delimitation and Territorial Questions between Qatar and Bahrain (Qatar v.
 Bahrain) in 2001.

-- Chubb, P. One Destiny!
+3. Chubb, P. One Destiny!
 The Federation Story.
 Melbourne: Global Vision Media, 1997 and 2001.

-The One Destiny!
+The project reviewed well.
+Civic Experts Group chair and eminent historian John Hirst wrote: “The One Destiny!
 CD-ROM is a commemorative Medal for the New Age: A disc which holds the story of our nation’s Foundation.
-It’s the exciting way to learn how the colonies federated and what sort of nation they made.
+It’s the exciting way to learn how the colonies federated and what sort of nation they made.”

 Governor-General Sir William Deane said: “The One Destiny! project talks directly to adults and children about issues that concern them but which they often know little about.
-This project will substantially increase the sum of knowledge in the community about Australia’s history and institutions.
+This project will substantially increase the sum of knowledge in the community about Australia’s history and institutions.”

-- Chubb, P. and S. Spencer, Labor in Power.
+6. Chubb, P. and Spencer, S. Labor in Power.
 ABC TV, Sydney, 1993.